YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * If STDNULLCOLL is TRUE, subscripts of globals in the database file place the null subscript before all other subscripts.
 * If STDNULLCOLL is set to FALSE, subscripts of globals in the database file place the null subscript between numeric and string subscripts.

-When `MUPIP CREATE <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html#create>`_ creates a database file, it initializes the STDNULLCOLL parameter to the collation specified for that region in the global directory.
+When `MUPIP CREATE <../AdminOpsGuide/dbmgmt.html#mupip-create>`_ creates a database file, it initializes the STDNULLCOLL parameter to the collation specified for that region in the global directory.

 To establish the null collation method for a specified database, GDE supports a region parameter STDNULLCOLL that can be set to TRUE or FALSE using a region qualifier -STDNULLCOLL or -NOSTDNULLCOLL respectively.
 These qualifiers are supported with ADD, CHANGE and TEMPLATE commands.
 When MUPIP creates a new database, the STDNULLCOLL value is copied from the global directory into the database file header.

 For M local variables, the null collation can be established either at startup or during run time.
 Since the same local collation method is established for all locals in a process, changing the null collation within the process is allowed only if there are no local variables defined at that time.
 At process startup, YottaDB uses the following:

-* Standard null collation if the environment variable ``ydb_lct_stdnull`` is undefined, set to either TRUE or YES (or a case-insensitive leading substring thereof), or a non-zero integer.
+* Standard null collation if the environment variable :code:`ydb_lct_stdnull` is undefined, set to either TRUE or YES (or a case-insensitive leading substring thereof), or a non-zero integer.
-* Historical null collation if the environment variable ``ydb_lct_stdnull`` is set to either FALSE or NO (or a case-insensitive leading substring thereof) or 0.
+* Historical null collation if the environment variable :code:`ydb_lct_stdnull` is set to either FALSE or NO (or a case-insensitive leading substring thereof) or 0.

 To establish a default collation version for local variables within the process, the percent utility %LCLCOL supports establishing the null collation method as well. set^%LCLCOL(col,ncol) accepts an optional parameter ncol that determines the null collation type to be used with the collation type col.